Home » Main Dishes » Classic Stuffed Peppers

 one green pepper stuffed with meat on a small white plate with a baking dish full of green stuffed peppers in the background on a wooden cutting board

-• Make these stuffed peppers with any rice you like.
+• Use any rice you like.
 I prefer brown but I only had white on hand so I went with it.
 It does need to be cooked before you put it in the peppers.

 • Ground turkey would also work well in place of the beef if you want a healthier stuffed pepper recipe.
 They are already fairly healthy, but you can lighten them further by changing the meat you use.